Biden wins US elections: 'Dark chapter is over'

 He is also winning the popular vote, with 73 million ballots so far in his favour - the most-ever in US history in an election with the highest-ever turnout in 120 years.

-The Democratic Party candidate is to become the 46th US president when his inauguration takes place, likely in January.
+The Democratic Party candidate is to become the 46th US president when his inauguration takes place, due on 20 January.

 And his incoming vice-president, Kamala Harris, is to become the first-ever woman of colour to win such high office.